r3sult/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

 > Injecting a container inside something is an anti-pattern and must be avoided.

-Of course, we try to avoid this mistake by injecting all dependencies.
+Of course, we try to avoid this mistake by injecting all dependencies explicitly.

 With Pimple this is very easy and straightforward.

 **Example**

-Let's create a new action class for the first url route (/) that will render a twig template for us.
+Let's create a new action class for the first url route (`/`) that will render a twig template for us.

 File: `src/Action/HomeIndexAction.php`